How to get out of a timeshare: 6 best strategies

 4. Find a timeshare exit company

-For those who want to skip the headacheCost: $2,000 to $15,000+A timeshare exit company is your likely last resort for getting out of a timeshare.
-If the other methods are unavailable, you should consider working with a company that specializes in complicated timeshare exit procedures.Since there are many timeshare exit company scams on the internet, here are a few tips for how to find a legitimate contender:
+For those who want to skip the headacheCost: $2,000 to $15,000+A timeshare exit company is a last resort for owners asking the increasingly common question, “How do you get out of a timeshare?”
+If other methods are unavailable to you, you should consider working with a company that specializes in complicated timeshare exit procedures.Unfortunately, there are many timeshare exit company scams on the internet, so here are a few tips for how to find a legitimate contender:

 • Search for a company with a proven track record.
 Check their website to see how many years they’ve been in business and if they have testimonials.